thelightdesigner/ScuffedWalls/Blender Project.md

 ![](https://github.com/thelightdesigner/ScuffedWalls/blob/main/Readme/dothis.gif)

+this step will no longer be required from v0.7.1 and up

 ## Animating

 Yes all transformations can be animated with ne2.0.
 So scuffedwalls can do the same.
 Any animation on position, rotation or scale to a cube will show up in beatsaber.
 Shape Keys and other mesh deformations wont work.